Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Introduction

-In this paper, we propose a new approach for calculating the equilibrium density without using Helmholtz free energy variation.
-The principle operation of VF-DFT and H-DFT algorithms is shown schematically in \fref{fig:TOC} compared with the classical DFT method based on Picard iterations.
-At the initial stage, once for all subsequent tasks, a set of functions is considered, the behavior of which is as close as possible to the studied fluid density.
-Especially, in this work, was taken a dataset of equilibrium nitrogen densities at various relative pore pressures of 3.6 nm (these functions were calculated using the classical approach with the Piсard iteration method).
-Also, fluid densities have been added with interaction parameters similar to nitrogen, but with different molecular radii.
-Adding these "artificial functions" allowed to add a variety to the dataset and apply the algorithm to other fluids.
+In this paper, we propose a new approach for calculating the equilibrium density without using the Helmholtz free energy variation.
+The algorithm of the VF-DFT is shown schematically in \fref{fig:TOC} compared with the classical DFT.
+At the initial stage, once for all subsequent tasks, a dataset of functions is calculated.
+The dataset contains the typical information about fluid density behavior in a nanopore.
+We used nitrogen densities (which were calculated using the classical approach with the Piсard iteration method) in carbon nanopore with width 3.6~nm under different relative pressures (bulk pressure relate to saturation pressure).
+Also, we added to the dataset "artificial densities" which were calculated with parameters similar to nitrogen, but with different molecular radii.
+Adding these "artificial densities" allowed us to add a variety to the dataset and applied our approaches to other fluids.
 As a result, we got a dataset of 140 different functions.

-At the next stage, the most significant patterns are extracted from the dataset using principal component analysis (PCA).
-The unknown density is represented as an expansion into the calculated basis functions that contain information about the most significant patterns.
-Thus, finding an equilibrium density is reduced to the problem of optimizing the expansion coefficients.
-Through the use of PCA, it is possible to reduce the optimization problem's dimension without significant loss of quality solutions.
-Based on the energy criterion, it was possible to decrease the number of optimized decomposition coefficients from 140 to 10.
-The resulting 10 vectors contain 95 \% information \cite{Sun2017AProblems} about the initial basis.
+Since the confined fluid density has typical structural patterns, these patterns can be efficiently extracted from the densities dataset using principal component analysis (PCA).
+And, after that, those patterns might be used for calculating the set of basis functions.
+In all furthers calculations the desired density was represented as an expansion into the basis functions.
+Thus, finding an equilibrium density was reduced to the problem of optimizing the expansion coefficients.
+Based on the energy criterion \cite{Sun2017AProblems,elizarev2020objective,mukhin2020application} for PCA, it was possible to decrease the number of basis functions and coefficients from 140 to 10.
+The resulting 10 vectors contain 95 \% information about the dataset, which means that we have approximately the same quality of a solution as with 140 coefficients.